CopernicaMarketingSoftware/Documentation/SMTPeter/rest-send.md

 # REST API method: send

+To instruct SMTPeter to send out a message, you simply have to HTTP POST the message that you like to delivery to the "send" method:

 ```text
 https://www.smtpeter.com/v1/send
 ```

-To send email using the REST API you use the "send" method.
-The method is only accessible via HTTP POST, and the body should contain all data of the mail, plus the features.
+The body should contain the email message that you want to send, plus the SMTPeter features that you want to activate.
+The message can be supplied in many different formats: as a raw MIME string, or as individual properties to let SMTPeter construct the mime:

 ```text
 POST /v1/send?access_token={YOUR_API_TOKEN} HTTP/1.0